gokulgopalan/gokulgopalan.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I am a third year PhD candidate in Economics at the University of Warwick.
 My research is on panel data econometrics with focus on methodological improvements and their applications in finance and macroeconomics.
 I am funded by the Economic and Social Research Coucil's MGS Fellowship.

 Before I started my PhD, I spent close to a decade in public service in the [Indian Admnistrative Service](https://en.wikipedia.org/wiki/Indian_Administrative_Service).
 During this period, I held leadership roles in designing and executing economic policies.
 These roles included the Chief Executive of a [district](https://en.wikipedia.org/wiki/District_magistrate) with a population of 1.1 million and Acting Secretary to the Government of Kerala, India in the Finance Department.